Wait, Where Is The Flu This Year?

-Before the 2020-2021 flu season began, experts were warning of an influenza-and-COVID-19 "twindemic" — a viral mash-up that could wreak havoc on the United States healthcare system.
+Before the 2020-2021 flu season began, experts were warning of an influenza-and-COVID-19 "twindemic" — a viral mash-up that could wreak havoc on the Canadian and U.S. healthcare system.
 The main concern was that we'd see an increase in hospitalizations from the seasonal flu, putting even more of a strain on already overtaxed hospitals.
 But it appears that those worries may have been unfounded.
 The flu has all but disappeared this year.

 Advertisement